2010 Cork Junior A Hurling Championship

 The 2010 Cork Junior Hurling Championship was the 113th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 10 September 2010 and ended on 31 October 2010.
+The championship ran from 10 September to 31 October 2010.

-On 31 October 2010, Meelin won the championship following a 1-19 to 2-09 defeat of Cloughduv in the final at Páirc Uí Rinn.
-This was their first championship title in the grade.
+The final was played on 31 October 2010 at Páirc Uí Rinn in Cork, between Meelin and Cloughduv, in what was their first ever meeting in the final.
+Meelin won the match by 1–19 to 2–09 to claim their first ever championship title.

-Cloughduv's Éamonn Brosnan was the championship's top scorer with 1-19.
+Meelin's Éamonn Brosnan was the championship's top scorer with 1-19.